mateonunez/fastify-orama/README.md

 ## Usage

 This plugin adds the `orama` decorator to your Fastify application.
+The decorator exposes all the methods that [the Orama class exposes](https://docs.oramasearch.com/usage/create).

 The `options` object is passed directly to the `Orama.create` constructor, so it supports [all the options that Orama supports](https://docs.oramasearch.com/usage/create).